Douglas-Williams/DogmaMix.Core/README.md

 # DogmaMix.Core
-This project provides additional general-purpose functionality, utility classes, and extension methods for the .NET Framework.
+This project provides additional general-purpose functionality, utility classes, and extension methods for the .NET platform.

-* **DogmaMix.Core** builds on the .NET Framework Class Library.
+* **DogmaMix.Core** builds on the .NET Standard libraries.
   Its types do not have any dependencies other than the system assemblies.
-* **DogmaMix.Core.Dependents** builds on popular libraries for the .NET Framework, such as the Visual Studio Unit Test Framework.
+* **DogmaMix.Core.Dependents** builds on popular libraries for the .NET platform, such as the Microsoft Test Framework (MSTest).
   Its types have dependencies on the said libraries, which also need to be referenced from any consuming projects.
 * **DogmaMix.Core.Tests** contains unit tests and integration tests for the above.